davidmcclure/cleanconfig/README.md

 `MYPROJECT_CONFIG_DIRS=/etc/myproject,/share/user/config/myproject`

-Then SimpleConfig will append these directories to the list provided by the class.
+Then PowerConfig will append these directories to the list provided by the class.
 So, the final directory hierarchy would be:

 - ~/.myproject
 - /etc/myproject